Bride burning: Governmental efforts

 In 1961, India enacted the Dowry Prohibition Act, to halt dowry murders.
 It was amended in the early 1980s to "rectify several inherent weaknesses and loopholes" in order to make it a criminal offense if the husband or his relatives causes a woman to "die of burns or bodily injury or unnatural circumstances within seven years of the marriage and where there is evidence that she suffered cruelty and harassment in connection with the dowry."
-Unfortunately, this particular law does not provide a comprehensive definition of dowry, which can change the way it is demanded and delivered.
+This law, however, does not provide a comprehensive definition of dowry, which can change the way it is demanded and delivered.
 Ultimately, this allowed perpetrators more flexibility in the court of dowry death.
 The seven-year clause is equally problematic, as it simply allowed husbands to wait until that period ended to burn or otherwise cause the death of their bride.

 Another major Indian law, the 1983 "Anti-Cruelty Statute", prohibits cruelty towards a wife and subjects the husband and/or in-laws to fines or imprisonment if they inflict cruelty upon the wife.
 However, the law is equally ambiguous, which results in inadequate enforcement of bride burning and dowry murders.

 Article 1 of the Universal Declaration of Human Rights declares the following: "All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood".
 Article 5 proclaims: "No one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment."